Helpful Sailing Tips

 Less than 24 hours no refund

-Our cruises are subject to the weather & guest number dependant.
+*Our cruises are subject to the weather & guest number dependent.
 We will cancel a cruise or move your booking to another date if possible, due to unsafe weather conditions as we prefer our guests to have a memorable & safe Big Mama experience.
-Our sails depart from Horseshoe Bay normally from Easter Holidays until approximately October.
-Once, the northerly winds are dominant, we will operate from Picnic Bay.
-Our guest minimum is 6 guests too- or we can not sail.
-Also, the safety of Big Mama and her crew is important.

-Big Mama Sailing ceases cruises mid/late January(weather dependent) & we do not operate mid January/February/March, due to our cyclone season & we return for the Easter School Holidays(early April).
+*Big Mama Sailing ceases cruises mid/late January(weather dependent) & we do not operate February/March, due to our cyclone season & we return for the Easter School Holidays(early April).

 This period of time is a great opportunity for us to maintain, refit & slip Big Mama for survey requirements.Also, we enjoy some quality family time.